sonix-network/sonix-network/content/faq.md

 ### How much does a port cost?

 Nothing!
-All ports are currently for free.
+All ports are currently free.
 No setup cost, no monthly recurring cost.

 {{< notice note >}}
 Think of the **port price** as the price to allocate a port in our equipment